Hashmire/Analysis_Tools/documentation/README.md

 ├── generated_pages/    # HTML reports for this run
 ├── logs/              # Run-specific logs
-├── reports/           # Dashboard data for this run └── datasets/          # Dataset files for this run
+├── reports/           # Dashboard data for this run └── logs/              # All data files, tracking, and monitoring
 ```

 ### Key Components